A thread came up on an online forum regarding perspective and photography of diecast cars.

 The spoiler adds to the aggressive styling, and distracts from the fact the back end of the car sits way too high thanks to those oversized wheels; the lack of tail lights is a bit frustrating with the thick paints, but one can’t be too critical; after all, this is a Hot Wheel.
 Oh, and did I mention it has a metal base?
 This is one heavy model.
 It’s awesome to pick up a full metal casting these days.

 Would you argue this is still one of the best looking Lambos in small scale?
-I certainly wouldn’t.
+I certainly would.
 I hope Hot Wheels make extra use of this casting in the near future; I’d love to see white, gold, and black for this car.

 I am not a massive fan of modern Lamborghinis, but the Murciélago is about as Lamborghini as a modern Lamborghini can get, with its angular styling, scissor doors, and cliché naming conventions.